Cardiac ICU Visitation Guidelines for Family and Friends

 Please do not take live plants into patient rooms.
 Plants contain bacteria in their water and soil.
 Until the patient is out of the ICU, the plants will be placed at the front desk labeled with the patient's name.

 If you have questions, please ask them.
-You may find the answers to your questions in the UW Hospital and Clinics Patient and Visitor Guide.
+You may find the answers to your questions in the University Hospital Patient and Visitor Guide.

 About the Staff